Yasin Ugas Abdurahman

-Ugas Yasin Ugas Abdurahman was a Somali ruler.
-He was the 28th Chieftain (UGAAS) of the Dishiishe chieftainship, (UGAASTOOYO) who also was the nominal ugas of the Harti clan of Darod groups, reigning from 1940 to 2000.
+Ugas Yasin Ugas Abdurahman (died 30 December 2000) was a Somali ruler.
+He was the 28th Ughaz (chieftain) of the Dishiishe chieftainship, (UGAASTOOYO) who also was the nominal ugas of the Harti clan of Darod groups, reigning from 1940 to 2000.
 Ugas was a former ruler of Bosaso.
 Along with other Somali traditional rulers, Ugas Yasin was one of the most prominent rulers of present-day Somalia and the longest served traditional ruler in the history of all Somali traditional rulers.
 Bosaso was represented in the parliament of the succeeding Trust Territory of Somaliland by Ugas Yasin.